l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 To run this command:

-1) Ensure that you can Execution Policy is allowed on your device:<br />
+1) Ensure Execution Policy is allowed on your device:<br />
 **Set-ExecutionPolicy Unrestricted**<br />
 NOTE: After executing, it is good practice to set back to restrcited